When To Harvest Beets? How to Tell Your Beet Crop is Ready.

 Bunch of fresh organic beets with tops on a rustic table top.

-Step-by-Step Guide: Picking and Harvesting Beets
+Step-by-Step Guide to Harvesting Beets

 Loosen the Soil around the Roots